Privacy policy for users of the website video.samedi.de (samedi video consultation)

 E-Mail: info@samedi.de

-Data protection officer at the provider is:
+The data protection officer at the provider is:

 Dr. Christian Herles